PlanBGmbH/ITS2023/Lab-Guide/04-Aplicacion.md

 - Create, modify or delete the assignment of people to projects.
 2. Access by users:
 - Enter new timesheets.
-- Consult and modify existing timesheets.
+- Search and modify existing timesheets.

 ![Power App Home Screen](./assets/powerapp-home-screen.png)